bitbucket90/rvtools-aws-cost-estimator/README.md

 ## Contact

-For any queries or support, please contact Brandon Pendleton at brandon.pendleton@ahead.com.
+For any queries or support, please contact Brandon Pendleton at brandon.pendleton@ahead.com or submit an issue or merge request on the repo.